Don’t worry, Calvin Ridley.

 In a statement, the NFL noted that it “uncovered no evidence” that Shaw used inside information when placing bets, or that “any game was compromised in any way.”
 Additionally, the league said there wasn’t any evidence that any teammates, coaches or other players were aware of Shaw’s betting activity.

-Regardless, however, Shaw becomes the first reported violation of a major professional league’s gambling policy since the Supreme Court struck down PASPA in 2018.
+Shaw was the first reported violation of a major professional league’s gambling policy since the Supreme Court struck down PASPA in 2018.

 As noted at the top, though, it is far from the first in NFL history.